-Microblading salons need to follow the health standards provided by the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC).
+Microblading salons, clinics and studios need to follow the health standards provided by the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC).

 OSHA sets the safety standards for workers and the responsibilities of employers in ensuring a safe work environment., while CDC looks out for diseases and cures.
 Both are essential for the microblading industry, as microblading artists work with needles, sharps, blood, and other human body fluids, skin, and hair.